quartzjer/TeleHash/org/switch.md

 * sort all lines by bucket, for each bucket:
 	* count active in last 30sec
 	* any remainder left in spread, send ping

+## v2+ notes

+* must always have key before sending open
+	* fetch key from the via
+	* fallback to seek the hashname
+* after opened, all data via line, send initial packet